CyberPhoenix90/ferrum-db/readme.md

 For your convenience you can write large values with a single write but streaming is recommended for multi MB values to keep memory use down

-### Maximum records per index: 2,146,435,071
+### Maximum records per collection: 2,146,435,071

 However the memory requirements are large to even reach this limit.
-It would take 214 GB to hold this many records, even if they are spread over multiple indexes
+It would take 214 GB to hold this many records, even if they are spread over multiple collections

-### Maximum indexes: 2,146,435,071
+### Maximum collections: 2,146,435,071

 Subject to inode or folder capacity limitation of file system.
-Also uses about 1 GB of Ram per 10 Million indexes
+Also uses about 1 GB of Ram per 10 Million collections

 ### Maximum Databases (per server): 2,146,435,071